-Bipolar disorder may referred to as manic depression or bipolar affective disorder.
+Bipolar disorder may referred to as manic depression or bipolar effective disorder.
 It is a relatively common condition, with around 1 person in 100 being diagnosed as having bipolar disorder.
 No one knows exactly what causes bipolar disorder.
 Researchers suggest that a combination of different factors, including physical, environmental and social, increase your chance of developing the condition. these may include, childhood trauma, stressful life events, brain chemistry and genetic inheritance (though a specific gene has not been identified).

 Both men and women, and people from all backgrounds can get it.
 If you have bipolar disorder, you will have periods or episodes of depression and mania.

 Both extremes of bipolar disorder have other symptoms associated with them.
 Unlike simple mood swings, each extreme episode can last for several weeks or longer.
 The high and low phases of the illness can be so extreme that they interfere with your daily life.

 The main symptoms of bipolar disorder are mood swings.
 The mood swings range from extreme happiness (mania) to extreme sadness (depression).
 The pattern of mood swings in bipolar disorder varies widely between individuals.